markjoshwel/pymtheg/README.md

   -sda SDARGS, --sdargs SDARGS
                         args to pass to spotdl
   -ffa FFARGS, --ffargs FFARGS
-                        args to pass ffmpeg for clip creation -cl CLIP_LENGTH, --clip-length CLIP_LENGTH
+                        args to pass to ffmpeg for clip creation -cl CLIP_LENGTH, --clip-length CLIP_LENGTH
-                        length of output clip in seconds (default 15)
+                        length of output clip in seconds (default 15) -ud, --use-defaults   use 0 as clip start and --clip-length as clip end
 ```

 **Notes:**